rolex2aws/sparkjava-war-example/README.md

 # sparkjava-war-example
-Build war with maven and spark-java framework.
+Build war with maven and spark-java-install framework.

 Steps: